Service Authentication

 Common Issues

-Authentication token not found: Ensure your service is deployed through DTZ containers service and the environment variables are being read correctly.
+- Authentication token not found: Ensure your service is deployed through the DTZ containers service and that the environment variables are being read correctly.

-Service-to-service authentication failing: Ensure you’re using the DTZ_ACCESS_TOKEN
+- Service-to-service authentication failing: Ensure you are using the

 environment variable for outbound requests.